-Margaretha Haughwout’s (she/they) creative work is a kind of multispecies worlding — a phrase introduced by Donna Haraway, who understands it to be the “patterning of possible worlds,” a co-becoming that occurs through entanglements with other species.
-Haughwout collaborates with humans, and the more-than-human, across technologies and ecologies, to enact possible worlds — worlds that generate abundance, presence and relationship — and in doing so, antagonize proprietary regimes, colonial temporalities, and capitalist forms of labor.
-Speculative fabulation, intervention, participatory event, walking tour, experimental pedagogy, installation, and biological processes articulate stages of her worlding processes.
+I collaborate with humans, and the more-than-human, across technologies and ecologies, to enact possible worlds — worlds that generate abundance, presence and relationship — and in doing so, antagonize proprietary regimes, colonial temporalities, and capitalist forms of labor.
+Speculative fabulation, intervention, participatory event, walking tour, experimental pedagogy, installation, and biological processes articulate stages of my worlding processes.

-Haughwout’s active collaborations include the Coven Intelligence Program, with efrén cruz cortés and Suzanne Husky, a coven that uncovers revolutionary ecologies between plants and machines; the Guerrilla Grafters, with Ian Pollock and Tara Hui: who graft fruit bearing branches onto non-fruit bearing, ornamental street trees in the urban environment; Trees of Tomorrow, a collaboration across numerous institutions in Flushing Queens that uncover the hidden politics of ornamental street trees; and the Coastal Reading Group with Bibi Calderaro: consisting of artists from different coasts who trouble the subjects of wilderness, speciation, humanness and ways of knowing through diverse engagements with nonhumans.
+My active collaborations include the Coven Intelligence Program, with efrén cruz cortés and Suzanne Husky, a coven that uncovers revolutionary ecologies between witches, plants and machines; the Guerrilla Grafters, with Ian Pollock and Tara Hui: who graft fruit bearing branches onto non-fruit bearing, ornamental street trees in the urban environment; Trees of Tomorrow, a collaboration across numerous institutions in Flushing Queens that uncover the hidden politics of ornamental street trees; and the Coastal Reading Group with Bibi Calderaro: consisting of artists from different coasts who trouble the subjects of wilderness, speciation, humanness and ways of knowing through diverse engagements with nonhumans.
 I created and maintain the Food Forest Studio in Central New York, and host the annual Grafters X Change for bioregional eco-artists and fruit tree enthusiasts to continue the work toward abundant Food Forest Futures.

-Haughwout has been awarded numerous grants for community based art works, and her personal and collaborative artwork has been exhibited nationally and internationally: most recently at Yerba Buena Center for the Arts, Stadwerkstatt in Linz Austria, at the Usdan Gallery at Bennington College, and as a part of SLSA’s Experimental Engagements exhibition at UC California Irvine.
-Haughwout received her MFA from the Digital Art and New Media program at the University of California Santa Cruz, my Permaculture Design Certificate from the Urban Permaculture Institute, and I have studied with numerous herbalists including Matthew Wood.
+I have been awarded numerous grants for community based art works, and my personal and collaborative artwork has been exhibited nationally and internationally.
+Most recently my work was featured at Yerba Buena Center for the Arts, Stadwerkstatt in Linz Austria, at the Usdan Gallery at Bennington College, and as a part of SLSA’s Experimental Engagements exhibition at UC California Irvine.
+I received my MFA from the Digital Art and New Media program at the University of California Santa Cruz, my Permaculture Design Certificate from the Urban Permaculture Institute, and I have studied with numerous herbalists including Matthew Wood.
 I hold a certificate from the California School of Herbal Studies.
-In my classes as Assistant Professor of Digital Studio at Colgate University (on Oneida territory and within the Susquehannah River Watershed), she draws connections to legacies in the 20th-century avant garde, new media art, and collaboration, in order to foster distributed, artistic approaches to the interconnected issues of our time/s. http://beforebefore.net/
+In my classes as Assistant Professor of Digital Studio at Colgate University (on Oneida territory and within the Susquehannah River Watershed), I draw connections to legacies in conceptual art, new media art, and collaboration, in order to foster distributed, artistic approaches to the interconnected issues of our time/s.

 Learn how conceptual art, feminist art, the avant garde, and digital art combine in Digital Studio: Recipes Code Spells.
 Make art about surveillance, identity, and the internet here: https://beforebefore.net/digitalstudio/f20/

 Learn more about the Food Forest Studio and the 6th E Street project in the Ho/Olin tunnels!